-Following talks this week, PCS is putting the employer's improved offer to a ballot of all NML members involved in the dispute in the coming days.
+Following talks this week, PCS is putting the employer's improved offer to a ballot of all members.

 Strike action due to take place during half-term next week (28 May to 2 June) has therefore been suspended.
-However, a planned strike over the bank holiday (25 to 27 May) is going ahead.
+However, a planned strike over the bank holiday (25 to 27 May) is set to go ahead.

-PCS General Secretary Fran Heathcote said: "Our members at National Museums Liverpool were furious at being excluded from a cost-of-living-crisis payment that was paid to civil servants following our national campaign.
+PCS General Secretary Fran Heathcote said:

+"Our members at National Museums Liverpool were furious at being excluded from a cost-of-living-crisis payment that was paid to civil servants following our national campaign.